 To the south-west is Wharley Point, where the shore becomes rockier with patches of mud and a few caves.
 Surprisingly sheltered, south-sloping rocks offer places to sunbathe, with views towards the Gower and Laugharne.

-The coastal path westwards from Scott's Bay climbs steadily around the wooded hillside to emerge above Wharley point, where there are extensive views over Carmarthen Bay.
-Benches here provide a good place for watching the setting sun.
+The coastal path westwards from Scott's Bay climbs steadily around the wooded hillside to emerge above Wharley Point, where benches offer a good place to take in the views or to watch the setting sun.